aleksandar023/hl2-custom-level-testing/hl2-custom-level-test-plan.md

 # Test Plan: Custom Half-Life 2 Level

 ## Introduction:
-This test plan outlines the manual QA process for the "Mines" section of my custom Half-Life 2 level, titled "Coast”.
+This test plan outlines the manual QA process for the "The Tunnels System" section of my custom Half-Life 2 level, titled "Coast”.
 The goal is to verify gameplay-critical logic and ensure reliable player progression through all enemy encounters and puzzles.
 Priority is given to entity functionality and logical flow over visuals or performance.

 ## Test Objectives